changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Practice.md

 - Private Sector: Just slightly remove the strange decorating motivation like "wedding house", "education house" from the real estate, the future spending from private sector can be induced to the confidence that the purchased asset can be more valubale, otherwise, most people shall rent the houses instead of purchasing the houses, using an irrational credit that they may regret for decades.
 What should be noticed is that we talk about confidence, not the condition.
 In a roaring market, most buyers can not the ideally rational individuals, they are poor illness with FOMO, most people only observe the world day by day, week by week.
   For sake of the convenience of analyzing, we attribute the valuble to the price of asset, measured in the official currency in the nation.
 As we analyze, the amount of buyers in the total market has been exhausted, the remaining individuals from private sectors, they are in a state of superposition of both buyer and seller.
   Given an balanced ratio of buyer and seller in the total market, the other dynamics for rushing-in spending in the market rely on the holistic exchange process, that I refer huge amounts of individuals who hold the worse asset have the motivation to exchange for the better asset.
 From the holisitc market, the exchange shall rely on the economics development shared to most of the buyers in the market, whose dynamics rely on the rapid productivity increase in the market.
-While you see, as the China participating in the WTO for more than two decades,
+While you see, as the China participating in the WTO for more than two decades,  -->

-- Government Sector: Another segment in the market is the government sectors in China; we shall fully realize the competitive relationships between local governments, as one of the ”KPIs“ for local government is the urbanization progress.
-Based on the assumption of their competitive relationship, the local governments spread in China, are "reasonable" to apply the credit leverage to push the local land price to an irrational extent.
+## Over-allocation in the Domestic Bond Market and Housing Price Trends

-Even in less developed regions like Guizhou, local governments have been able to issue substantial amounts of bonds, whose repayments rely on imaginatively planned development, in securing funds for numerous ill-conceived, negative-return infrastructure projects.
+## Forex Pressure and Long-term Risks

-This trend echoes the Japanese asset price bubble, reminding me of scenes from "Spirited Away," which depicts abandoned resorts and filled natural rivers in remote regions of Japan.
-Although the government can use a elf-deceptive method to isolate themselves from the legal risks accumulated in city investment companies.
+## Remedies in Conventional Economics

-While the long term, we shall estimate the price of the land based on the population in the future; in regions like Guizhou with an expected net negative population flow, the government may not be able to pay the bonds, and the projects may be used to create the virtual estate for the gnome in Guizhou?
+## Conclusion: The Risk of Chronic Decline